MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-creating-a-free-form-report-report-builder.md

 1. On the **Insert** tab, go to **Data Regions** > **List**.

 2. Select in the report body (between the title and footer areas) and drag to make the list box.
 Make the list box 7 inches tall and 6.25 inches wide.
-To get the exact size, in the **Properties** pane under **Position**, type values for the **Width** and **Height** properties.
+To get the exact size, in the **Properties** pane under **Position**, enter values for the **Width** and **Height** properties.

     > [!NOTE]
     > This report uses the paper size Letter (8.5 X11) and 1 inch margins.
 A list box taller than 9 inches or wider than 6.5 inches might generate blank pages.

-2. Select inside the list box, right-click the bar at the top of the list, and select **Tablix Properties**.
+2. Select inside the list box, right-click the bar at the top of the list, and choose **Tablix Properties**.

     :::image type="content" source="../reporting-services/media/report-builder-free-form-tablix-properties.png" alt-text="Screenshot that shows the Tablix Properties option for the Report Builder free form report.":::